-The <Unfold> button places each cue of the cue list on one of the playback faders.
+As an alternative way of editing a cue list, the <Unfold> button places each cue of the cue list on one of the playback faders.
 This allows you to fire and edit each step individually as if it was a stand-alone cue.

-- 1. Press < Unfold>, then the Select button of the cue list to be edited. - Cues are loaded into the playback faders.
-The display shows the cue numbers and legends (see more cues using softkeys F and G). - Raise a playback fader to output the contents of that cue (fade times will operate as programmed). - 4.
+- 1. Press < Unfold>, then the Select button of the cue list to be edited. - 2.
+Cues are loaded into the playback faders.
+The display shows the cue numbers and legends (go to the next or previous set of cues using softkeys F and G). - Raise a playback fader to output the contents of that cue (fade times will operate as programmed). - 4.
 Various Unfold options are available, detailed below. - 5.
-Press < Unfold > again to exit unfold mode. - To edit the contents of a cue: Press <Clear> to empty the programmer, raise the fader to output the cue, make the changes, press [Record Step], then the Select button for the cue number. - To merge the programmer into the live step, double tap [Record Step].

-To change the times or cue linking for the cue, press [Edit Times], then the Select button for the cue, then set the times (see Cue List Timing (Section 12.5))

-- To insert a new cue, set up the look for the new cue, press B [Insert Step], then press the playback button where you want the new cue to go.
+Press < Unfold > again to exit unfold mode. - To edit the contents of a cue: Press <Clear> to empty the programmer, raise the fader to output the cue, make the changes, press [Record Step], then the Select button for the cue number. - To merge the programmer into the live step, double tap [Record Step]. - To change the times or cue linking for the cue, press [Edit Times], then the Select button for the cue, then set the times (see Cue List Timing (Section 12.5)) - To insert a new cue, set up the look for the new cue, press B [Insert Step], then press the playback button where you want the new cue to go.
 All following cues will be shifted on by one and the new cue will be given a number in between the two existing cues (for example, if you press playback 3, your new cue will be 2.5). - To move or copy a cue, press the <Move> or <Copy> button, press the select button for the cue you want to move or copy, then press the select button where you want it to go. - To delete a cue, press the <Delete> button then the select button for the cue you want to delete.
 Press the select button again to confirm. - To change the cue legend, press [Set Step Legend] then the playback select for the step you want to change. - If the cue list has more cues than there are playback faders, you can swop to the next page using softkeys F and G.